netlify-templates/victor-hugo/site/content/press/cash-and-a-fitness-device-could-help-motivate-people-to-exercise-study-finds.md

 ---
-articlename: 'Cash and a fitness device could help motivate people to exercise, study finds'
+title: 'Cash and a fitness device could help motivate people to exercise, study finds'
 date: '2018-06-14'
 summary: >-
   A new study published in the Journal of the American Heart Association said